Three New York middle schoolers charged in connection to a foiled attack on their school

 (CNN)Three middle schoolers were charged in connection with a "potential assault" on their school in the Greater Rochester area Thursday, authorities say.

-The students were removed from Carl I. Bergerson Middle School, northwest of Rochester, pending an investigation into "inappropriate and threatening messages" disseminated on a gaming app and social media platforms, according to the Albion Central School District superintendent.
+The students were removed from Albion Middle School, northwest of Rochester, pending an investigation into "inappropriate and threatening messages" disseminated on a gaming app and social media platforms, according to the Albion Central School District superintendent.

 The messages were originally shared on an online gaming app, Discord, and then spread on other social media platforms, Superintendent Michael Bonnewell said in a letter to the community Wednesday.